Get more soap business ideas here...

 Can You Make Money With Soap?

 Based on my experience the answer is...yes!
 Many people make a good part-time income making and selling soap and a few have made a fortune.
 Quite a few are somewhere in between.
 But it isn't so easy!
-If you are a hobby soap maker, you must start thinking like a business person to improve your chances of making money.
+The answer to the question can you make money with soap easily is "No." If you are a hobby soap maker, you must start thinking like a business person to improve your chances of making money.

 The cost of each bar of soap depends on the ingredients.
 The main ingredients are the base oils which turn to soap and the scent oils.
 Sodium hydroxide is used to make the reaction occur.